 The rhythm for kicks is pretty standard – 1 and the “and” of 3.
 Punch in this rhythm for your kick.

 Create a new instance of Battery for your snares.
 For the main snare (on 2 and 4), layer 2 similar snares.
 Filter them so that one occupies the lower frequencies and the other occupies the higher frequencies.
 Make the cutoff exact – no overlapping content.
 Now, copy the higher frequency snare into two empty cells and turn those down quite a bit.
 Use the volume envelope to shorten the decay of them.
 These will be your “fill” snares for the amen break (See Blog: Drum and Bass Elements).
 Bring up the reverb send for all of these a bit.
 They should sound like they’re in a room together.
 Consider slightly panning and pitch shifting them.
-In addition, use some some sort of humanizing or randomizing feature to make them sound more organic.
+Also, use some sort of humanizing or randomizing feature to make them sound more organic.

 Create a third instance of Battery for your ride cymbals.
 Pick a sample or two that is metallic and tight but not quite at the bell of the ride.
-Copy it and paste in twice into 2 available cells.
+Copy it and paste it twice into two available cells.
 On the copies, adjust the volume envelope, levels, and pitches slightly so that it sounds like the same ride being hit it but not the same sample.
 Punch in an eighth note rhythm.
 Then, add some variation by moving and dropping out some notes.
 On the insert chain, drop a stereo widening plugin and spread the output as wide as you can.

-Now that the elements of the kit are composed, put them in a group using the “create group” button in Lumit and do some group processing.
+Now that the elements of the kit are composed, put them in a group using the “create group” button in SoundBridge and do some group processing.
 Drop an EQ on the insert chain and sweep a few resonant filters around.
 Listen for the harmonics of the kick and the snare and boost these a little.
 Bring down a band around 4 kHz to reduce harshness.
 I usually bring up the high shelf a little to emphasize the cymbals too at around 10 kHz.
 Then, drop a compressor after the EQ.
 This will essentially act as a soft limiter (low threshold, ratio of about 2.1).

 This is what my kit sounds like after processing….